BrainCircuitsIO/circuitmap/README.md

 5. The extension needs to be enabled in the main CATMAID instance by updating the `KNOWN_EXTENSIONS` variable in `CATMAID/django/projects/pipelinefiles.py`.

-6. The available synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks`.
+1. The synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks` from the [SQLite database dump](https://github.com/funkelab/synful_fafb).

 7. A few additional settings have to be configured to interoperate with segmentation data and CATMAID import procedure (see `circuitmap/control/settings.py.example`).